cday97/plant-book/src/appetizers-&-snacks/salsa-dip.md

 - 1/2 tsp oregano flakes
 - 2 dash of cumin
 - 2 dash of chili powder
-- 2 jalepeno pepper (1 jalapeno pepper)
+- 2 jalepeno pepper

 +++ 3x

-- 3 can of tomatoes (30 oz)
+- 3 can of tomatoes (90 oz)
 - 3 can of mexican tomatoes (tomatoes with green chiles) (15 oz)
 - 3 bunch of green onions (ends cut off)
 - 3 bunch of cilantro (ends cut off)